 - 1. Remove the fuse from the fuse holder. - 2.
 Connect the inverter's bonding lug to ground of the vehicle chassis. - 3.
-Connect the ring terminated end of the black cable set and the temperature sensor cable directly to either the negative (-) lead-acid battery post or to the positive (+) LFP battery post. - 4.
+Connect the ring terminated end of the black inverter cable set directly to the negative (-) side of the battery bank at a negative battery post. - 4.
 Connect the fuse holder to the positive (+) side of the battery bank. - 5.
-Connect the ring terminated end of the red cable from the inverter to the fuse holder. - 6.
-Inverter DC connectors should be torqued to 160-165 inch-pounds. - 7.
+Connect the ring terminated end of the red inverter cable set directly to the fuse holder. - 6.
 Install the fuse in the fuse holder.
-A typical one-time spark will occur when this final connection is made.
-Install the fuse cover.
+A typical one-time spark will occur when this final connection is made. - 7.
+Install the fuse holder cover.